 But this change, as hard as it might have been for them, was simply the call that every one of us receives, to become a true disciple.
-Another call was coming, to be part of “the twelve.”
+For them, another call would follow, to be numbered among “the twelve.”

-One among them was elevated to a still greater responsibility–his name was even changed from Simon to “Peter” meaning rock.
+One among these apostles was elevated to a still greater responsibility–his name was even changed from Simon to “Peter,” meaning rock.
 If the twelve were called to be spokesmen for the entire Church, Peter was called to be spokesman for the twelve.